 - Iron the front: If there’s a pocket, iron from the sides toward the center.

 - Save the collar for last: Again, work from the sides toward the center.

-You should also invest in quality hangers – wood hangers are best for dress shirts, but thick plastic hangers also do the job.
+You should also invest in quality hangers.
+Wood hangers are best for dress shirts, but thick plastic hangers or sturdy velvet hangers also do the job.
 Avoid flimsy wire hangers as they’re less durable and bend easily, which can alter the shape and fit of your shirt, and look for hangers with rounded corners to avoid sharp hanger marks once dry.

 Stains are a pain.
-Removing sweat stains or other types of stains zaps your time, energy and money (and sometimes you still end up throwing the shirt away after all that effort).
+Removing sweat stains, deodorant marks or other types of stains zaps your time, energy and money — and sometimes you still end up throwing the shirt away after all that effort.

-Here are some of our favorite formulas for removing sweat stains from dress shirts:
+Here are some of our favorite formulas for pre-treating sweat stains from dress shirts:

 - Dish soap and hydrogen peroxide

 If your shirts aren’t noticeably dirty or stained, consider skipping a wash.
 Washers, dryers and dry-cleaning presses can do a number on your shirts.
 With each cycle, the fibers and colors in your clothing deteriorate, which is why they look less new and more faded each time you launder them.